 Use a VPN on public Wi-Fi networks

 If you’re a frequent traveler, the last thing you want is for hackers to track the websites and services that you visit while away from home.
 But there are still plenty of ways that hackers can access personal information—and even steal your credit card number or login credentials— if they know where your computer is connected to the Charter Spectrum Internet.
 This is especially true when using public Wi-Fi hotspots like coffee shops, airports, and hotels.
 Use a Virtual Private Network service.
 These services provide encryption so that only those who are logged into their accounts can see what sites are being accessed on those computers; this prevents hackers from accessing sensitive data such as credit card numbers or usernames/passwords when using public Wi-Fi connections.
+Free VPN services could be a quick solution for the momentum need for a VPN – while traveling or using public wifi.

 Avoid clicking on links in emails or texts.
 Don’t open attachments in emails or texts, and don’t respond to emails or texts that ask for personal information.
 Don’t click on links in social media posts.
 Don’t click on links in emails or texts unless you know it’s safe.
 You should consider scanning the contents of any attachment before opening it.
 Do not open emails that look suspicious; instead, delete them immediately as spam and report them.